-At Old Basford School, we value creativity in teaching and in learning.
+At Old Basford School, we value teaching for creativity as it enables our children to be more imaginative, inquisitive, persistent, disciplined and collaborative.
 We find that the impact of a creative and theme- based learning is to really engage the children, giving them a deeper knowledge of the topic and ultimately having a positive impact on achievement and wellbeing.
 We hope that our approach sparks enjoyment and interest that inspires as well as supports their learning into the future.

-We have created 'knowledge organisers' for each of our topics that have the main facts, key vocabulary, timelines images for the children to use during topic lessons.
-The pieces of text are to be used as an aid during lessons and to help with retention of facts.
+We have created 'knowledge organisers' for each of our topics that have the main facts, key vocabulary, timelines and images for the children to use during topic lessons.
+Their knowledge organisers are used as an aid during lessons as well as helping with retention of facts.
 The children will compile a portfolio of 'knowledge organisers' for their time at Old Basford.

-At the beginning of each half term, the children are asked a set of focussed key questions (that embody the main knowledge we wish the children to grasp through the topic) which they then answer again at the end as a form of assessment and indication of progress.
-One of these questions is posed as a 'Big Question' which is more ‘philosophical’ and intended as a way of getting the children to really think about why it is important to learn about the topic and what impact it has on their own lives.
+At the beginning of each half term, the children are asked a set of focussed key questions (that embody the main knowledge we wish the children to grasp through the topic) which they then answer again at the end of the half term as a form of assessment and indication of progress.
+The children are given the opportunity to record their answers creatively as a 'double-page spread'.
+One of the topic questions for assessment is posed as a 'Big Question' which is more ‘philosophical’ and intended as a way of getting the children to really think about why it is important to learn about the topic and what impact it has on their own lives.

 As part of our ongoing assessment, each lesson begins with a ‘warm up’ of three questions that help with recall and retention.
 We ask the children questions about the previous lesson, the previous topic and about a topic from the previous year.